DUE TO COVID-19, OUR PROGRAM IS CURRENTLY SUSPENDED.

 Last 1/2 Hour - danced together in the main room, in full square formation, up to the level that has been taught at the Coaching Stations

 Pooled snack table with several breaks throughout the evening.

 Multiple Entry Points: A New Dancer can start any Monday night during the entire dance year.
 This also means you can bring friends any time they want to try it out (friends don’t have to wait until next fall to join).

 Learn at your own pace.
 If absent (ex. vacation, sickness) it’s not an issue.
 The dancer can pick up from wherever he or she left off, or can review previous moves and then continue on.

-Our group specializes in more modern dance music that you will recognize and enjoy.
+Our group specializes in more modern popular dance music that you will recognize and enjoy.

 Singles are welcome, families are welcome (children age 10+ with parents), and no special dance attire is required.